Meteor-Community-Packages/Meteor-CollectionFS/README.md

 A FileSystemStore theoretically supports the `sync` option, but this feature is not yet working correctly.
-When you use a FileSystemStore as the master store for a CollectionFS with the `sync` option set to `true`, file changes caused by something other than your app in the designated directory will be synchronized back to your CollectionFS.
+When you use a FileSystemStore as the master store for a FS.Collection with the `sync` option set to `true`, file changes caused by something other than your app in the designated directory will be synchronized back to your FS.Collection.